Merge vs. Unified.to: A 2026 Comparison for SaaS and AI Teams

 Key takeaways

-- Merge uses a sync-and-cache model.
+- Merge uses a sync-and-store model.
 Unified.to uses pass-through.

 - Merge prices per linked account starting at $650/mo for 10 accounts.
 Unified.to prices on usage starting at $750/mo for 750,000 API calls on the Grow plan, with a 30-day free trial.